 Q2 Metals Announces Re-Assay Results and Spring 2024 Exploration Plan for Cisco Lithium Property, James Bay Territory, Quebec, Canada

-Vancouver, May 16, 2024 - Q2 Metals Corp.
+Vancouver, BC, May 16, 2024 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce the results of the re-assaying of the initial core samples from the drill program that was conducted by the property vendors at the Cisco Lithium Property (the "Property" or the "Cisco Property") in fall of 2023.

 The Property vendors drilled six holes, totaling 1,287 metres ("m"), at one of the six mineralized zones at the Property.
 Their drill program confirmed a strike length of approximately 220 m, open along strike in both directions and down-dip.